 Call your doctor if this medication does not cause you to have a bowel movement within 1 hour after use.

-Do not use glycerin rectal more than once in a 24-hour period.
-Do not use other laxatives in combination with glycerin rectal unless your doctor has told you to.
+Avoid using other laxatives in combination with glycerin rectal unless your doctor has told you to.

 Digestive Disorders Resources